djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

      <img width="1000" alt="image" src="./screenshots_hands_on_lab/claim-flow-7.png">

-  3. Check the flow for claim status
+  3. Check the flow for claim status:

      Enter the query

      ```